szorfein/ansible-collection-hardening/roles/os/README.md

   - Description: Install pam-libpwquality and configure it.
 - `os_fix_permissions`
   - Default: `true`
-  - Description: Use a lot of 0600 and 0700 on sensitive files.
+  - Description: Use a lot of 0600 and 0700 on sensitive files and directory.
 - `os_fix_sysctl`
   - Default: `true`
   - Description: Apply hardened rules with sysctl.